-The assumption for campers in high school is that they’re faced with the tough decision of spending the summer at home strengthening their college apps through internships and coursework or having a carefree summer at camp.
-With college admissions being tougher than ever, the pressure to resume build continues to grow.
-Manitou developed a program that targets these campers and provides opportunities for them to become leaders in action — a learning environment that is unmatched.
-Beginning with the thirteen and fourteen year olds, our goal is to lay the foundation for dedicated campers to become involved, passionate community members who possess the skill-set to be leaders both in and out of camp, and on their journey into adulthood.
+The assumption for campers who are freshmen and sophomores in high school is that they’re faced with the tough decision of spending the summer at home strengthening their college applications through internships and coursework or having a carefree summer at camp.
+With college admissions being tougher than ever, the trend has quickly shifted away from camp.
+Over the past few summers, Manitou has been working toward creating a program that targets our high school-aged campers and counselors and provides opportunities for them to gain essential skills and become leaders in action.
+Beginning with the thirteen and fourteen year olds, our goal is to lay down the foundation for dedicated campers to become involved, passionate community members who possess the skill-set to be leaders both in and out of camp, and on their journey into adulthood.

-Our campers travel into the heart of Maine each summer to develop and grow; we feel it is important to give back to the local communities.
-Manitou Leadership Program participants volunteer at Pine Tree Camp — Pine Tree Camp is an innovative barrier-free summer camp offering fully accessible recreation to Maine children and adults with physical and/or developmental disabilities.
-Manitou campers have designed a schedule that includes mentorship, buddy time, and activities such as sports, music/drama, nature, arts & crafts, and a BBQ lunch.
-The Leadership Program is proud to offer this experience to our campers, and our campers are excited to bring a bit of Manitou Magic to some very special Maine campers.
+A second goal set in April was to participate in some community outreach in Maine.
+Our campers travel into the heart of Maine each summer to develop and grow; they felt it was important to give back to the local communities.
+On Wednesday, August 6th, the High Seniors & CITs will host a day of activities at Pine Tree Camp.
+Pine Tree Camp is an innovative barrier-free summer camp offering fully accessible recreation to Maine children and adults with physical and/or developmental disabilities.
+Manitou campers have designed a full schedule that includes mentorship and buddy time, organized activities that span from sports, music/drama, nature, and arts & crafts, and a bbq lunch.
+The Leadership Program is proud to facilitate this experience to our campers, and our campers are excited to bring a bit of Manitou Magic to some very special Maine campers.

-Program participants will be certified in CPR at camp and participate in a Leadership Workshop designed around Michael Brandwein’s youth leadership model.
-More certification and education opportunities are in the works for our older campers and young staff.
+We also want our High Seniors & CITs to gain immediate, tangible skills that are important to have.
+Many of this year’s CITs were certified in CPR at camp and have participated in a Leadership Workshop designed around Michael Brandwein’s youth leadership model.
+We look forward to adding more certification and education opportunities for our older campers and young staff.

-The Manitou Leadership Program is continuing to evolve to include more off-season opportunities, participation in Manitou Service Day, and greater reach for summer events.
-Manitou is very proud of our past participants and feels confident they have taken home real-world skills and experience in leadership and project management.
+The Manitou High Senior & CIT Leadership Program is continuing to evolve to include more off-season opportunities, participation in Manitou Service Day, and greater reach for summer events.
+Manitou is very proud of the 2014 participants and feels confident they are heading home with real-world skills and experience in leadership and project management.
 Our boys should not have to decide between an internship and camp but rather be given the skills and experience to be successful.